“I got 100,000 web visits today!”

 Live chat can help you form relationships through immediate communication and grow your business in the process.
 Almost 80% of users won’t make a purchase on your site if there’s not a live chat available for them.

 Now, you might be wondering, how would I integrate such complex live chat software on my website?
-The good news is that implementing live chat in WordPress is relatively easy, and it can be done through some of the following plugins:
+The good news is that implementing live chat on WordPress is relatively easy.

 4. Use Social Proof

 Do you want to convince the prospect to take the desired action when landing on your site?

 Well, there’s nothing more convincing than following the crowd.
 They’d rather read a review that try out a website without testimonials and another form of social proof.

 Social proof tells people that others have enjoyed the benefits of your services and content, and if other customers are feeling positive about you, you can expect new page visitors to feel good as well.